The artwork on this note card was created by 5768 WRJ Art Calendar artist Césan d’Ornellas Levine.

 Poverty rates started declining.
 However, around the same time a debate flared over "guns versus butter."
 The government’s focus - and funding - turned from the progressive domestic programs Johnson championed to a war overseas that would grow all the more unpopular.

-On April 4, 1967, at Riverside Church in NYC, with Rabbi Abraham Joshua Heschel, one of our social justice champions seated by him, King broke publicly with Johnson.
-In his seminal anti-war address “Beyond Vietnam,” King, before national media, declared that Vietnam had undermined LBJ’s War on Poverty.
+On April 4, 1967, at Riverside Church in NYC, with Rabbi Abraham Joshua Heschel, one of our social justice champions seated by him, Dr. King broke publicly with President Johnson.
+In his seminal anti-war address “Beyond Vietnam,” Dr. King, before national media, declared that Vietnam had undermined LBJ’s War on Poverty.

 His address in Sacramento that October focused on why reordering this country’s priorities was imperative.